 There is parking for two cars at the end of the house.

-We provide all bed linen and towels for weekly lets.
-Towels & bed linen is available for nightly lets at £10 per person per stay.
+Towels & bed linen are available for an additional cost of £10 per person per stay.

 In our absence, the house is cared for by English property managers who live in a nearby village and who will be available to help with any problems.

-For children under 5 please be aware that there is an opentread staircase & garden is on different levels.
+For children under 5 please be aware that there is an opentread staircase & the garden has some steps and is on different levels.

 Until recently Pas de Calais was regarded as that part of France holidaymakers sped through on their way further south.
 Not surprisingly, this is no longer the case and in recent years more and more English visitors have come to appreciate the wonderful taste of French lifestyle and cuisine available on their doorstep.